 Now that you know how SSH works, let's continue reviewing the "SSH Access" feature of cPanel.

-Before you can access any of the features that cPanel has to offer you will first have to login to the control panel.
-To do that please follow out tutorial "How to access the cPanel service?".
+Before you can access any of the features that cPanel has to offer you will first have to log in to the control panel.
+To do that please follow our tutorial "How to access the cPanel service?".

-Once you are logged in the cPanel service, you should see a list of all the features separated in different features groups.
+Once you are logged in to the cPanel service, you should see a list of all the features separated into different feature groups.
 To access the "SSH Access" feature you will need to either use the search functionality displayed at the top of the page or you can look for the "Security" group of features since there you will find the "SSH Access" feature.